5030 | English Grade 9: 10 credits – grade 9 – English Language Arts – no prerequisite

 Students demonstrate their understanding of a variety of programs and occupations in online media using digital tools that are widely available in professional media work.
 Focus is on producing content for online consumer-oriented platforms.
 Instruction will be paired with hands-on lab experiences in community reporting, both verbal and visual.

-5816 | Online Media II (Spilled Ink): 5 credits – grades 9, 10, 11, 12 – English Language Arts – prerequisite: Online Media I
+5816 | Online Media II: 5 credits – grades 9, 10, 11, 12 – English Language Arts – prerequisite: no prerequisite

 This course is recommended for students who have completed Online Media I and who want to develop their leadership skills while expanding on various modes of reporting and creating online media for specific audiences and online consumer-oriented platforms.
 Instruction will be paired with hands-on lab experiences.